cdl-geneseo/geneseo-dictionary/G/Goals.md

 # Goals

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-E-H

-Bibliographies and Study Guides : Goals

 Created by  Unknown User (aof1), last modified on Apr 27, 2015

 An expression to denote envy and/or admiratione.g. &quot;Emma Watson is an extraordinary human being&quot; &quot;She is goals&quot;93% of Geneseo students surveyed knew this word.
 Out of those surveyed, 0% believed that &quot;goals&quot; has Geneseo origins.(Fox, G-M, 2015)